Home Learning Links

-Here you will also find links and advice to try and stop you going stir crazy in the event of the need for self isolation!
+Here you will also find links and advice to try and stop you going stir crazy in the event of the need for self isolation or a lockdown!

 This is a story generator to get you started if you are running out of ideas.
 You don't need to actually write the whole story, why not focus on describing the setting, the personality of the main characters, write the first part of the story then publish on seesaw for somebody in your class to finish.

 Have a look at another county on Google earth.
 What do they make?
 What is their weather like?
 What food do they like to eat?
 What clothes would you need to take if you went on holiday?
 Are they famous for a sport?
 What wildlife lives there?

 Perhaps you could write a travel blog or video yourself cooking a traditional dish.
 You could send postcards home or keep a diary telling everybody what you have seen or done whilst you were there.

 Children can take their AR quizes during normal school hours, please don't use Google to find the AR school page because it will not work.
 You must use the link on the class page.